• Skip to primary navigation

 There's nothing too out of the ordinary needed to make a batch of these whole wheat chocolate chip cookies.
 You should be able to find them at your local grocery store.
 Here's what you need:

-• Flours: We will be using a combination of all-purpose and whole wheat pastry flours for making these whole wheat chocolate cookies.
+• Flours: We will be using a combination of all-purpose and whole-wheat pastry flour for making these whole-wheat chocolate cookies.

 • Unsweetened Cocoa: I love to use Hershey's Special Dark Cocoa.